google/WebFundamentals/src/site/the-essentials/introduction-to-media/images/index.markdown

 Image file size can be considerably reduced by 'post-processing' them after saving.

-There are a number of tools for image compression – lossy and lossless, online, GUI, command line.
+There are a number of tools for image compression &ndash; lossy and lossless, online, GUI, command line.
 Many of these tools can be incorporated in your workflow.

 Addy Osmani has compiled a great list of [tools for image